 Allergies in dogs have multiple signs that when present warrant a visit to the vet.
-Here is a list of common signs of doggy allergies and their usually causes:
+Here is a list of common signs of doggy allergies and their usual causes:

 - Sneezing with a runny nose – Can a sign of seasonal allergies, if you notice them while your pet has a fever you should seek vet treatment

-- Runny eyes – Can be as simple as a minor irritant in your pup’s eye or an allergy, but can also be as serious as an upper respiratory infection or even eye damage.
-Check with your vet to rule out the worst ang make sure your shiba is healthy.
+- Runny eyes – This can be as simple as a minor irritant in your pup’s eye or an allergy, but can also be as serious as an upper respiratory infection or even eye damage.
+Check with your vet to rule out the worst and make sure your Shiba is healthy.

 - Swelling around the face or throat – Caused by an acute allergic reaction, usually from a bug bite or sting.
 A swollen face or snout is extremely serious and means your pet may go into anaphylactic shock.
 Drop everything and make an emergency vet visit on the spot.

-- Itchy ears – An itchy ear or ears does not require emergency medical attention with an impromptu vet visit, but should be brought up during a routine check-up.
-However, if you notice your shiba is constantly tilting their head to one side or having trouble walking you should seek medical attention.
+- Itchy ears – An itchy ear or ears do not require emergency medical attention with an impromptu vet visit, but should be brought up during a routine check-up.
+However, if you notice your Shiba is constantly tilting their head to one side or having trouble walking you should seek medical attention.